Government supports banking overhaul

 "They are highly profitable compared with international pairs, they lack innovation and they do not aggressively compete for customers."

+She acknowledged the banking lobby was strong, but "democracy is stronger, and our government won't be cowered by the big four banks".

-She said the sector was less like a battle between retail banks and more like a "cosy pillow fight".
+The sector was less like a battle between retail banks and more like a "cosy pillow fight", she said.

 The commission had conducted its work "fearlessly" and its conclusions were robust.